TO BE PUBLISHED December 2024

 Format: DOWNLOADABLE PDF

-This conference will examine next steps for novel foods and alternative proteins - looking at latest sector developments, and the outlook for regulation and policy in the UK.
+This conference will examine next steps for novel foods and alternative proteins - looking at the latest sector developments, and the outlook for regulation and policy in the UK.

 It will be an opportunity for stakeholders, regulators and policymakers to discuss priorities for the new Government, and implications for novel foods and the wider UK agri-food sector.